Dr. Edward Levine

 “We have one of the most experienced centers in the world for peritoneal mesothelioma and patients with other peritoneal surface malignancies,” he said in an interview with Mesothelioma Guide.

 In 1992, Dr. Levine joined the Louisiana State University medical staff.
 He worked at the institution for six years, when he transitioned to Wake Forest Baptist Health.
-Soon after, he became immersed with treating peritoneal malignancies, such as mesothelioma.
+Soon after, he became immersed with treating peritoneal malignancies.

 His academic titles with Wake Forest School of Medicine are: